Minecraft, the most sold video game in the history of video games.

 You’ll then be asked to link to content that you’ve created.
 Any sort of proof helps including direct links to the marketplace, Youtube videos, or Dropbox files.

-If you’re confident that you can provide all this information accurately while also providing high quality content, then you have a very high chance of being included to the program!
+If you’re confident that you can provide all this information accurately while also providing high quality content, then you have a very high chance of being included in the program!

 2. Stream the Game on Twitch